 5. Have As Much Knowledge as Possible – “You are a world-class genius and know everything there is to know,” is not what I mean by this next tip.
 Knowing as much about your child as possible is what I mean by that statement.
 Speak with the foster care agency and gather as much information as you can about your child.
 Where have they been?
 Why was your child placed for adoption?
 What struggles might they have encountered?
 Do they have a special nickname?
 What are their likes or dislikes?
 Being able to assess where your child is coming from is critical when calling to action the act of transitioning.

 6. The 1-2-3 Method – I am sure we have all heard it before, “I am going to count to three.
 One…Two…” I will be honest, I probably made my mother count to three most of the time.
 The 1-2-3 Method, as cliche as it might sound, is a surprisingly direct and practical tool.
 When I asked my mother about her own experiences with implementing it, she said she used it on all of her children and they responded to it.
 It is a concrete form of expectation.
-It is followed by the opportunity for your child to think about their decisions, then it allows them to act upon it.
+It is followed by the opportunity for your child to think about their decisions, then it allows them to act upon them.
 It also presents a neutral position to the issue at hand.
 Instead of raising your voice or involving too much discussion into the behavior or expectation, simply verbalize your expectations and what is needed for this expectation.
 You, as the parent, remain in charge.
 For example, “I need you to get ready to go outside.
 Please pick up your shoes and put them on.
 I will count to three.”
 Oftentimes, parents can talk too much.
 The goal of this discipline method is for positive parenting and effective parenting by keeping things simple.

 The bottom line is, getting your child on a consistent sleep schedule and learning how to help your child adapt to their home can be daunting.
 With so much advice given from every corner of the world, it is easy to become overwhelmed.
 I was recently doing a presentation on fetal alcohol spectrum disorder to the Department of Human Services in Portland, Oregon.
 The target audience was caseworkers, foster care parents, and parents of adoptees.
 I had a caseworker approach me at the end of the training.
 One of her cases was a 10-year-old girl.
 The home she was placed in currently was her fifth placement.
 The foster mother of this girl was frustrated because the child would not practice good hygiene.
 The foster mother was at the end of her rope and at a loss on what she could do.
 I explained to the caseworker that this girl had been placed from home to home.
 There had not been consistency, she had not had adequate time to earn the trust of anyone and was probably struggling with self-esteem.
 I could imagine she was also probably growing tired of people nit-picking her or having a lot of expectations.
 I asked the caseworker to have the foster mother approach it differently by easing off about the hygiene.
 I suggested she give the girl time to trust her.
 I suggested she have conversations with the girl about how her body is a temple and a flower and deserves to be nurtured and cared for.
 I also suggested she promote hygiene as a beautiful and positive activity instead of one that’s discouraging.

 This goes back to helping your child adjust and sleep.
-Calm transitioning and knowing as much about your child as possible are marvelous steps to begin with.
-Routines and listening to your child’s needs are awesome steps to begin with as well.
+Calm transitioning and knowing as much about your child as possible are marvelous steps, to begin with.
+Routines and listening to your child’s needs are awesome steps, to begin with as well.
 By understanding and having compassion from where your child has been, you can then build roads to a healthy and trusting relationship.
 Every child wants to feel loved, safe, validated, secure, appreciated, and comforted.

 The beautiful thing about our community is that we understand just how important community is.
 Years ago, my mother would travel hundreds of miles to try and get support groups together in the state.
 It was exhausting, and she would often find the attendance to the support groups was minimal.
 She and I talked about the very real and beautiful impacts online forums and groups like this have.
 Suddenly, you have support at the tips of your fingers.
 I have been a mother for nine months and I can already tell you, I have missed many events.
 Parenting is a full-time job.
 There are a million and one things that stretch your time every which direction.
 Surrounding yourself with your tribe of people who will influence in positive ways on your own path to parenthood, is the ultimate goal.
 We understand the struggles and successes.
 We want to empower parents to be the best version of them that they can be.
 Parenting can feel isolating at times, but you are not in this alone.